Josuehernandez0/Creating-a-SIEM-with-Azure-Sentinel-to-map-live-Cyber-Attacks/README.md

 <img src="https://i.imgur.com/F2LC8zv.png"/>
 </p>
 <p>
+> Configuring the firewall to allow traffic from anywhere will make the VM easily discoverable.

-Step 3: Create a Log Analytics Workspace
+## Step 3: Create a Log Analytics Workspace
-Search for "Log analytics workspaces"
+- Search for "Log analytics workspaces"
-Select Create Log Analytics workspace
+- Select **Create Log Analytics workspace**
-Put it in the same resource group as VM (honeypotlab) Give it a desired name (honeypot-log)
+- Put it in the same resource group as VM (honeypotlab)
+- Give it a desired name (honeypot-log)
-Add to same region (East US 2)
+- Add to same region (East US 2)
-Select Review + create
+- Select **Review + create**
 </p>
 <br />